LineaLabs/lineapy/README.md

 On a high-level, Linea traces the code executed to get an understanding of the code, persist the related code and variable state, and capture the execution context, such as who and when the code was executed.

-These understanding of your development process in turn allows Linea to provide a set of tools that help you get more value out of our work.
+These understanding of your development process in turn allows Linea to provide a set of tools that help you get more value out of your work.
 A natural unit of organization for these code are variables in the code---both their value and the code used to create them.
 Our features revolve around these units, which we call _artifacts_.

 We currently support the following features: